|Cash Back Rating:||4.6 / 5|

 Exceptional customer service

 Among major credit card issuers, American Express has an excellent customer service reputation.
 In J.D.
-Power’s 2021 customer satisfaction survey, American Express rated 838, beating out all 11 other major issuers.
-In addition to 24/7 customer service – including an online chat feature – American Express offers a highly rated mobile app.
+Power’s 2022 customer satisfaction survey, American Express earned an 848 rating for the top rank above 10 other major national credit card issuers.
+In addition to 24/7 customer service – including an online chat feature – American Express offers a highly-rated mobile app that allows you to manage your account and reach out for support at any time.

 Why you might want a different card

-For some, the biggest issue may just be the annual fee.
+For some, the biggest issue may just be the card’s $95 annual fee, which applies after the first year ($0 intro annual fee for the first year).
 If that’s the case, you may want a different card.

 See related: Blue Cash Everyday vs. Blue Cash Preferred